lmorg/murex/builtins/optional/openimage/README.md

-# Builtins: open
+# Builtins: open-image

-This opens various data formats inside the command line interface.
+This rendering images inside the terminal

-It is a recommended builtin and has additional dependencies:
+It is a optional builtin and has additional dependencies:

     go get -u golang.org/x/crypto/ssh/terminal
     go get -u github.com/disintegration/imaging